The extraordinary journey of Samuel Japane from donkey cart to bird specialist

 “Thanks to dreams I believed in, and to the people who helped me along the way, I defied all the odds and I became an extraordinarily skilled bird specialist in the Kruger National Park.”

-Samuel Japane, former student of EcoTraining was too determined to be defeated by life’s obstacles and today is the well-known bird man of the Outpost Centre.
-We interviewed Samuel on his new book ‘The Unlikely Bird Man’ and this is what he has to sa
+Samuel Japane, a former student of EcoTraining was too determined to be defeated by life’s obstacles and today is the well-known bird man of the Outpost Centre.
+We interviewed Samuel on his new book ‘The Unlikely Bird Man’ and this is what he has to say

 Did you always have a keen interest in birding or was this developed later on in your life?
 What inspired you to love birding?

 “My curiosity for birds sparked from a very young age.
 It wasn’t the same as other children who merely looked at birds aesthetically… My curiosity was much deeper than that.
 I wanted to delve more in-depth and often questioned why they flew, where did they come from and even what they ate?
 These constant questions grew inside my restless young mind and over time I knew they needed to be answered.
 My fondness for birds made me realise my love for nature but I had no idea at the time that this passion was going to shape my future.”

 Tell us a bit about where you come from.
 What was life like in your community growing up?

 “I grew up in a small village called Makahlule under the Makuleke Chief.
 The story of our land called Makuleke is a very interesting one.
 The Makuleke Concession belongs to the Makuleke community and was removed in 1969 to settle elsewhere.
 After 29 years, it was finally returned to my community in 1998 in what was a historical event for South Africa.
 I was 30 years old at the time.
 The Makuleke concession forms part of what you know as the Kruger National Park.
 Going back to my childhood, I grew up in a humble family, rich in community and culture.
 I am 1 of 4 children and the eldest son.
 I was a quiet child with a very active mind.”